erebe/personal-server/README.md

 # Generating a new ssh key <a name="ssh"></a>

-Now that we are able to store secrets securly within our repository, it is time to generate a new ssh key in order to be able to log to our future next server.
+Now that we are able to store secrets securely within our repository, it is time to generate a new ssh key in order to be able to log to our future next server.

-We are going to set a passphrase to our ssh keys and use an ssh-agent/[keychain](https://www.funtoo.org/Keychain) in order to avoid typing it everytime
+We are going to set a passphrase to our ssh keys and use a ssh-agent/[keychain](https://www.funtoo.org/Keychain) in order to avoid typing it every time

 ```bash
 # Don't forget to set a strong passphrase and change the default name for your key from id_rsa to something else, it will be usefull later on